kinimod0/Lecture_ultrafast_dynamics/README.md

 Calculations of various expectation values like magnetization and susceptibility
 $$M^{(z)} \sim \partial E / \partial \omega_0,$$
 $$\chi_{\mathrm{m}}^{(zz)} \sim \partial^2 E / \partial \omega_0^2.$$

+# Tight-Binding models
+Two 1D tight-binding models with different number of orbitals and a model for the description of graphene as discussed in the lecture.
+Calculation of the band structure for the corresponding Hamiltonians and plotting of the lattices in real and reciprocal space.